 Days Gone is a slow burn, slower than most.
 I almost quit during the first several hours.
 Not because the game was boring, but it just didn’t grab my attention.
 However, the longer you play Days Gone the more it grows on you from both a game-play and story standpoint.
 In the end, I’m very glad I stuck around.

-Actually getting to end took a long time, seriously.
+Actually getting to the end took a long time, seriously.
 I thought the game was over at two separate instances.
-The first time it occurred a whole new region opened up and I was only around halfway done with the game.
-Then once the game “ended” there were still story-lines that could only be resolved post-game.
+The first time it occurred, a whole new region opened up and I was only around halfway done with the game.
+Then once the game “ended” there were still storylines that could only be resolved post-game.
 If you find Days Gone entertaining, you will be getting a very good amount of playtime value for your money.
-But it does require you to get over a rough patch early on.
+But, it does require you to get over a rough patch early on.
 One that can last anywhere between 4 to 10 hours.

-In the beginning, none of the characters are all that likable and it makes it hard to care what happened in the past and what’s going to happen going forward.
-Yet as the hour fly by, both aspects of Days Gone improve for the better.
+In the beginning, none of the characters are all that likable and it makes it hard to care what happened in the past, and what’s going to happen going forward.
+Yet as the hours fly by, both aspects of Days Gone improve for the better.

 It’s important to realize, especially early on that some of Deacon’s oddities stem from the fact that he is absolutely not mentally stable.
 The game takes place two years after the world-ending events and they have left him a mess mentally.
 One character asks if he has a death wish.
 For a while at least, it is most certainly true.